American Board of Plastic Surgery

-Specialty training required prior to certification: Six years
+Training required prior to certification: Six to eight years

 Certification in one of the following subspecialties requires additional training and assessment as specified by the board.

 Plastic Surgery Within the Head and Neck

 A plastic surgeon trained in this area has additional expertise in plastic and reconstructive procedures within the head, face, neck, and associated structures, including head and neck cancer and reconstruction, management of maxillofacial trauma, soft tissue repair, and neural surgery.
 Plastic surgeons also provide all aspects of head, neck and facial aesthetic surgery.